 The actual (observed) discharge at the end of each reach can be segregated into natural flow and stored flow after distributing the natural flow to canals, pumps, and reservoirs (as shown in Table 3).
 The actual flow is the actual river discharge measured at the streamflow gage at the end of the reach and is used as the outflow value in the reach gain equation.
 The stored flow at the end of the reach is calculated by subtracting the remaining natural flow from the actual flow.
-The remaining natural flow added to the stored flow will equal the actual flow at the end of each reach.
+The remaining natural flow at the end of each reach.
 Stored flow can be computed using the following equation: